 The possession or use of electronic devices and other technology at school is a privilege, not a right.
 Students are prohibited from using electronic devices, except as provided herein.
 An electronic device includes, but is not limited to, the following: cell phone, video recording device, personal digital assistant (PDA), ipod©, ipad©, laptop computer, tablet computer, smart watch or other electronic device.
 The use of electronic devices is prohibited during instructional time at South Fork Jr/Sr High School.
 Electronic devices should be set to silent mode or turned off upon entering the building.
 It is permissible for students to use these devices before school, during passing periods, study hall or during lunch.
+Each classroom is required to have a designated location where students will place their cellphones for the duration of each class period.
 Electronic devices may never be used in any manner that disrupts the educational environment, violates student conduct rules or violates the rights of others.
 This includes, but is not limited to, the following: (1) using the device to take photographs in locker rooms or bathrooms; (2) cheating; and (3) creating, sending, sharing, viewing, receiving, or possessing an indecent visual depiction of oneself or another person through the use of a personal electronic device.
 Students whose electronic devices go off during class or disrupt the learning environment are subject to disciplinary action as determined by the classroom management plan.